grafana/k6-docs/src/data/markdown/docs/07 extensions/03 Guides/build-k6-using-docker.md

 ---
-title: 'How to build k6 using Docker'
+title: 'Build a k6 binary using Docker'
 excerpt: ''
 hideFromSidebar: false
 ---